cderenburger/wa211-vl-search-plugin/README.md

 `f={FEATURE_CATEGORY}%3d{FEATURE_CODE}`

-To select appropriate feature codes and obtain the needed parameters perform the keyword or taxonomy search on the website.
+To select appropriate feature codes and obtain the needed parameters, perform the keyword or taxonomy search for your topic on the website.
 On the search results page a list of filters will be offered in the left sidebar which apply to the current search.
 Select a filter from the list.
 From the url bar on the resulting search page copy the url segment ```&f=[...]``` up to the following ```&```.
-Paste this filter code into both the ```url``` and ```data-relativeurl``` sections of your link.
+Paste this filter code into both the ```href``` and ```data-relativeurl``` sections of your link.

 Below is an example of a search for Dental Care with the Feature WA Apple Health (Medicaid).